 Our wet lipid extraction was developed to help address issues associated with algal lipid extraction and biodiesel production.

 5. Producing Bioproducts

-The wet lipid extraction process produces several streams, each of which can be used to produced different bioproducts.
+The wet lipid extraction process produces several streams, each of which can be used to produce different bioproducts.
 Algae biomass has a high sugar content, which is attractive for producing biofuels.
 Another stream is optimal for bacterial growth which can produce PHB, a bioplastic.
-This stream can also be used to produce a phycocyanin, a therapeutic that can has anti-inflammatory, anti-viral, and antioxidant properties.
+This stream can also be used to produce a phycocyanin, a therapeutic that has anti-inflammatory, anti-viral, and antioxidant properties.
 Recently, options of creating animal feed using algae bioproducts have been explored, so that the industries creating the waste can benefit from the bioproducts produced in waste treatment.